oslabs-beta/Kafmira/README.md

 - Intuitive Kafka ecosystem overview
 - Critical cluster health and network metrics - with <strong>alerts</strong> for critical failures
-- Graphical display of performance metrics for Brokers, Producers, and Consumers
+- Graphical display of performance metrics for <strong>Brokers, Producers, and Consumers</strong>

 ## Walkthrough